🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 The Takeaway

-Mutual fund taxes are generally unavoidable, but with a little planning, you can minimize the amount you get taxed.
+Mutual fund taxes are generally unavoidable, but with a little planning, you may be able to minimize the amount you get taxed.
 Employing some of the above strategies can help you minimize your mutual taxes.
 For example, those investing for long-term financial goals, like retirement, can use tax-deferred accounts as their primary investing vehicles.
 And by using those accounts to invest in mutual funds and other assets, they can help offset their short-term tax liabilities.

 For a limited time, opening and funding an Active Invest account gives you the opportunity to get up to $1,000 in the stock of your choice.